Microsoft Dynamics 365 | Simplify your IT footprint and make decisions faster.

 The licenses are not the only area where Business Central and Finance & Operations differ in terms of price, these differences also exist on the implementation side as well.

 Due to Business Central’s “no-fluff” approach, implementations are fast-paced and focused on change management and end-user adoption as opposed to system configuration.
-This drastically cuts down on implementation timeline and makes it easier for the Microsoft partner to implement.
-On average, Business Central projects take 4-6 months from project kickoff to end users live operating in production.
-Which depending on what capabilities are required from the implementation, some projects only take a matter of a few weeks and are offered as packages as opposed to normal bi-weekly consulting billing.
+This drastically cuts down the implementation timeline and makes it easier for the Microsoft partner to implement.
+On average, Business Central projects take 4-6 months from project kickoff to end users’ live operation in production.
+Depending on what capabilities are required from the implementation, some projects only take a matter of a few weeks and are offered as packages as opposed to normal bi-weekly consulting billing.

 Finance & Operations projects have longer lead times for configuring and deploying to ensure that the company’s current business processes are mapped into the system as there is more functionality that is required to implement.
-This approach is focused on ensuring a company’s current business processes are mapped into the system and require a deep expertise of the Finance & Operations systems to map.
-Thus, this implementation style inherently comes with a heavier price tag and average implementations last between 9 to 12 months.
+This approach is focused on ensuring a company’s current business processes are mapped into the system and requires deep expertise in the Finance & Operations systems to map.
+Thus, this implementation style inherently comes with a heavier price tag, and average implementations last between 9 to 12 months.